Solalace/arch_install/README.md

-# Dotfiles
+# Personal Dotfiles

+Made by solace

+# Description

-A bash script to install arch linux from an install media
+A bash script to install arch linux from an install media and then

-## How to use
+# How to use

 Make sure you have an internet connection, and download the script by using: